OFFER ENDS 9/4/2018 - Copy and paste the coupon code from here: POOCHIEDOG

 3. Temporally connect all your cables and test your electric dog fence: You want to know now if something isn't right because once you move on to burying the wire you certainly won’t want to dig it up to replace a broken section of wire or correct a missed splice.

 4. Securing the dog fence cable in the trench: You will have to get down on your hands and knees for this part and pair of knee pads will go a long way in making you more comfortable.
-Begining at the twisted or neutral wire, push the dog fence wire into the trench with a flathead screwdriver, stick, or you fingers all the way around the perimeter.
+Beginning at the twisted or neutral wire, push the dog fence wire into the trench with a flathead screwdriver, stick, or your fingers all the way around the perimeter.
 As you are pushing the wire in the trench use your other hand to close up the slit you made, covering the wire and securing it in place.
 Once you've finished inserting the wire into the slit you can go back around and tamp down the line making sure your wire is covered and held in place.

-- Remember the dog fence wire does not have to be buried to operate; burying the cable protects it against trip hazards and lawn maintenance.
+- Remember the dog fence wire does not have to be buried to operate.
+Burying the cable protects it against trip hazards and lawn maintenance.
 Most visible wire will hide itself as the grass grows and the leaves fall.

 - Keep a good supply of garden staples on hand.
 Use these staples in conjunction with a hammer to push the cable into the ground and secure the wire from moving as you are working on the loop.
 Don’t hit the staples too hard as you may break the dog fence cable.